-Various stitches of this variation can only be produced using special embroidery machines, such as the Tajima emboridery machine.
+Various stitches of this variation can only be produced using special embroidery machines, such as the Tajima embroidery machine.

 Density of Stitches

-To complete the knowledge of stitches, the author explains about one important variable, that is density of stitches.
-Density in a design is one of the important factors that must be known in order to produce good quality embroidery.
+To complete the knowledge of stitches, the author explains about one important variable, which is a density of stitches.
+Density in a design is one of the important factors that must be known to produce good quality embroidery.
 Density is a variable that can be regulated and manipulated through embroidery software.

 What is the optimum density of embroidery stitches?
 The answer depends on the thickness of the thread, the material used, and the design character.
-Example you use a standard embroidery thread measuring 120 / 2d with a not thin fabric , then the density can be adjusted through embroidery software on 4 points (= 0.4mm, the distance between lines of embroidery stitches).
+For example, you use a standard embroidery thread measuring 120 / 2d with a not thin fabric, then the density can be adjusted through embroidery software on 4 points (= 0.4mm, the distance between lines of embroidery stitches).
 The thinner the embroidery thread you use, the more density it needs to be tightened or raised; vice versa.
-Also adjust the density according to the fabric and design size.
+Also, adjust the density according to the fabric and design size.
 In general, the thinner the fabric and the smaller the design, the density needs to be stretched.